 I’ll be detailing each step of the drive to the East Mesa trail, followed by instructions on how to navigate through the trail itself (which is easy) shortly, but it’s really the drive that can be a little bit confusing for first timers, like it was for myself and the buddy I went with.

 It’s easy to think the road you use to get to East Mesa Trail doesn’t go anywhere and want to turn back.

 Don’t make this mistake because it really will take you to the trail head, and the trail will take you to Observation Point like I said before.

-The summarized instructions to reach this trail head and see Observation Point:
+The summarized directions to East Mesa Trail head to see Observation Point:

 - Enter North Fork County Road outside of Zion National Park (2-3 miles east of the eastern entrance of Zion).